 The wool from the sheared fleece is sorted into different grades.
 A fleece will contain different fibres – some longer, finer and stronger than others.
 This is a highly skilled job and is still done by hand.

 Scouring cleans the wool to remove dirt and vegetation.
-Chemicals are used to remove lanolin, a natural oil produced by the sheep to keep their coat waterproof.
-Lanolin can be recycled to make cosmetics.
-The scoured wool is then dried for blending, which makes sure it has the right kind of fibres for the design of the finished yarn and the material it will be made into.
+Chemicals are used to remove the lanolin in a fleece.
+Lanolin is a natural oil produced by the sheep to keep their coat waterproof and can be used to make cosmetics.
+Scoured wool is then dried for blending to make sure it has the right kind of fibres for the finished yarn and the fabric it will be made into.

 Dyeing